microsoft/rushstack-websites/websites/rushjs.io/docs/pages/ai/rush_mcp_plugins.md

    export default createPlugin satisfies RushMcpPluginFactory<IExamplePluginConfigFile>;
    ```

-6. The [MCP SDK for TypeScript](https://github.com/modelcontextprotocol/typescript-sdk) requires the [zod](https://www.npmjs.com/package/zod) framework for generating JSON schema definitions from TypeScript expressions. _You do not need to add `zod` as a **package.json** dependency for each plugin._ Instead, you can import it from the `@rushstack/mcp-server` runtime context.
+6. The [MCP SDK for TypeScript](https://github.com/modelcontextprotocol/typescript-sdk) requires the [zod](https://www.npmjs.com/package/zod) framework for generating JSON schema definitions from TypeScript expressions.

+   _You do not need to add `zod` as a **package.json** dependency for each plugin._

+   Instead, you can import it from the `@rushstack/mcp-server` runtime context.
 This also ensures that a consistent version of `zod` is used throughout the runtime.
 Take a look at the [StateCapitalTool.ts](https://github.com/microsoft/rushstack/blob/main/build-tests/rush-mcp-example-plugin/src/StateCapitalTool.ts) for a code sample.

 7. Once your plugin is completed, you should publish it to an NPM registry.

-## Configuring your plugin
+## Enabling your plugin

 The `@rushstack/mcp-server` server expects to load plugins from a Rush [autoinstaller](../maintainer/autoinstallers.md).
 This ensures deterministic NPM versions, and ensures plugins will work correctly even in a branch where `rush install` is broken.